 The difference between alcohol abuse vs. dependence and addiction is sometimes defined by the number and type of diagnostic criteria a person meets.
 But this method of defining the two has created and perpetuated the perception that chronic alcohol abuse problems are less dangerous or less serious than alcohol addiction.
 In reality, those with an alcohol abuse problem still experience extremely serious repercussions as a result of their alcohol use.

 A person that is experiencing signs of an alcohol abuse problem still has a serious issue, even if they don’t meet the criteria for an addiction.
 While abuse does not always lead to addiction, it’s often a sign of the beginning stages of alcohol addiction.
-Some alcohol abusers may not require outpatient or inpatient alcohol rehab to quit drinking.
+Some alcohol abusers may not require inpatient alcohol rehab to quit drinking.
 But if you or your loved ones can see that you’re headed down the path to addiction, it may be time to seek help from an inpatient alcohol treatment facility.

 Alcohol addiction is a more severe and dangerous form of alcohol abuse.
 Those with an alcohol addiction have formed a physical dependence, meaning they experience withdrawal without alcohol, and they most likely also have an issue with abuse.
 Symptoms of addiction can be physical or mental, and most often are a combination of both.
 The symptoms of withdrawal, in particular, can include anxiety, depression, nausea, restlessness, insomnia, lethargy, sweating, aches and pains, tremors and seizures